Vitamin K for Chickens

-High levels of vitamin A and E supplementation and antibiotics can interfere with the vitamin K cycles and cause deficiencies.
+High levels of vitamin A and E supplementation and antibiotics can interfere with vitamin K production and absorption cycles and cause deficiencies.
 Chickens with vitamin K deficiencies suffer from internal bleeding, which can have devastating consequences.
 Accidental ingestion of rat poison can also lead to vitamin K deficiency.

 Many dark green leafy vegetables contain high levels of vitamin K1.
 Check your food’s safety before feeding your chickens with table scraps and leftovers.
 Vegetables such as spinach, kale, and collard are high in vitamin K, but they also made it to the top 3 in the Dirty Dozen list of pesticides.

-Optimal vitamin K levels improve egg laying performance and bone mineralization in laying hens.
-For meat chickens, supplementation improves bone development and feed efficiency.
+Optimal vitamin K levels improve egg-laying performance and bone mineralization in laying hens.
+For meat chickens, supplementation improves bone development, growth performance, and feed efficiency.
 It also prevents quality defects with blood and bruises in the meat.

 Chickens need higher vitamin K intake when they suffer from diseases, have high vitamin A or E intakes, are treated with antimicrobial medication or are under any stress.